 Next thing, the singing Mitchell sisters (Vernessa and Barbara) along with their dancers / singers, Linda Howard and Michelle Martin (aka Rumph) signed with Motown’s Gordy subsidiary in ’77.
 This led to the chart-topping hit, “You Can’t Turn Me Off (in the Middle of Turning Me On).
 The quartet became a trio when Vernessa left to pursue a gospel singing career and Barbara replaced her as lead singer.

-All told the group scored 9 top hits before disbanding in 1984 for solo pursuits.
+All told the black female singers in this group scored 9 top hits before disbanding in 1984 for solo pursuits.
 On December 9, 2012, Linda Howard died.

 8. THE THREE DEGREES